Plan Your Trades and Trade Your Plan in Forex Trading

 • Administrators: Continuously improve the trading system, establish reward and penalty mechanisms, coordinate and review trading plans, and avoid interfering with daily trading.

-• Traders: Provide daily trading logs, report profits to investors, strictly follow the trading plan, and promptly communicate any deviations due to market changes.
+• Forex traders: Provide daily forex trading logs, report profits to investors, strictly follow the trading plan, and promptly communicate any deviations due to market changes.

 • Risk Control Officers: Monitor account performance.
 When losses approach predefined thresholds (e.g., 8% or 10% of total capital), issue warnings or take corrective actions.
 Regularly check trading logs and report daily activities.